mattgan31/twittir-next/README.md

 ## Getting Started

-First, run the development server:
+You must run the Backend API first from [Twittir-Nest](https://github.com/mattgan31/twittir-nest) Then, run the development server:

 ```bash
 npm run dev